FAQs

 • Is softened water safe to drink?

-Yes, generally, softened water is safe for most people.
-However, if you are on a low-sodium diet, you may prefer a system that uses potassium.
-You can also install a bypass for drinking water.
+Yes, water from water softener systems is generally safe for most people.
+However, those on low-sodium diets may prefer systems that use potassium or install a bypass for drinking water.

 • How much maintenance does a water softener require?